joaopsgodoi/Most-Pleasant-Itineraries/README.md

 # Most-Pleasant-Itineraries

-To run the codes itineraries_v1, itineraries_v2 and itineraries_v3, you need to put them in one document.
+To run and test the codes itineraries_v1, itineraries_v2 and itineraries_v3, you need to put them in one document.

 itineraries_v3, for example, needs some functions that have been defined in itineraries_v1.